 On the day of the survey, we will be briefed in the office by whoever is managing the project, usually one of the directors.
 The brief will include details on the location of the building/plot; the areas of the site to be measured and in how much detail, and where applicable, the requirements of the project.

 For example, if a client requires an extension to the rear of the property, we will only measure the affected parts of the building and any details needed for the scheme.
-This will ultimately save the client unnecessary expense.
+This will ultimately save the client unnecessary expenses.

 When surveying we use a laser measure, which provides accurate millimetre readings over long distances and is generally quicker than using a tape measure.
 We do however use tape measures for smaller measurements, and these are sometimes more reliable if there are any obstructions on or close to the line of the laser, which can distort the readings.
 We also use a 5m long staff which we photograph along the exterior of the property (see below).
 This is particularly useful for gaining height information for high-level details such as the eaves and the ridge height of roofs or first-floor windows.